cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

   * A name for the pool (must be unique).
 Suggestion: `primary`
   * A description to provide more detail on the name.
 Suggestion: `production website`

-4. Leave the choice for [**Origin Steering**](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) as is.
+4. Leave the choice for [**Endpoint Steering**](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) as is.
 Since each pool will only have one endpoint, this steering method will not interfere in this case.

-5. Add your origin server with the following information:
+5. Add your origin server as an endpoint with the following information:
   * A name for the endpoint (must be unique).
 Suggestion: `my-website`.
   * The endpoint IP address.